2DGD-F0TH/2DGD_F0TH/chapters/013_Design_Patterns.md

 **Disadvantages**     May become overused, delegating adds a bit of overhead, sometimes it may be wrongly used where either an adapter or a decorator is needed.

 ------------------------------------------------------------------------------------------------

+Table: Summary table for the Facade design pattern

 <!-- TODO: Code for the facade pattern -->